 September 17, 2025

-Our latest review paper on the Voxelwise Encoding Model (VEM) framework from Visconti di Oleggio Castello, Deniz, et al. is now available as a preprint on PsyArXiv.
+Our latest review paper on the Voxelwise Encoding Model (VEM) framework from Matteo Visconti di Oleggio Castello and Fatma Deniz is now available as a preprint on PsyArXiv.
 This paper provides the first comprehensive guide for creating encoding models with fMRI data, and complements our VEM tutorials.

 Group short movie clip semantic maps